Anonymous (film): Background and development

 Screenwriter John Orloff (Band of Brothers, A Mighty Heart) became interested in the authorship debate after watching a 1989 Frontline programme about the controversy.
 He penned his first draft in the late 1990s, but commercial interest waned after Shakespeare in Love was released in 1998.
 It was almost green lit as The Soul of the Age for a 2005 release, with a budget of $30 to $35 million.
 However, financing proved to be "a risky undertaking", according to director Roland Emmerich.
 In October 2009, Emmerich stated, "It's very hard to get a movie like this made, and I want to make it in a certain way.
 I've actually had this project for eight years."
 At a press conference at Studio Babelsberg on April 29, 2010, Emmerich noted that the success of his more commercial films made this one possible, and that he got the cast he wanted without the pressure to come up with "at least two A-list American actors."

 Emmerich noted he knew little of either Elizabethan history or the authorship question until he came across John Orloff's script, after which he "steeped" himself in the various theories.
 Wary of similarities with Amadeus, Emmerich decided to recast it as a film on the politics of succession and the monarchy, a tragedy about kings, queens and princes, with broad plot lines including murder, illegitimacy and incest – "all the elements of a Shakespeare play."

 In a November 2009 interview, Emmerich said the heart of the movie is in the original title The Soul of the Age, and it revolved around three main characters: Ben Jonson, William Shakespeare, and the Earl of Oxford.
 In a subsequent announcement in 2010, Emmerich detailed the finalised plot line:

 Filming

-Anonymous was the first motion picture to be shot with the new Arri Alexa camera, with most of the period backgrounds created and enhanced via new CGI technology.
+Anonymous was the first motion picture to be shot with the Arri Alexa camera, with most of the period backgrounds created and enhanced via new CGI technology.
 In addition, Elizabethan London was recreated for the film with more than 70 painstakingly hand-built sets at Germany's Studio Babelsberg, including a full-scale replica of London's imposing The Rose theatre.